home-assistant/developers.home-assistant/docs/development_testing.md

 ### Running single tests using `tox`

-You can pass arguments via `tox` to `py.test` to be able to run single test suites or test files.
+You can pass arguments via `tox` to `pytest` to be able to run single test suites or test files.
 Replace `py38` with the Python version that you use.

 ```shell
 # Stop after the first test fails